Estimating Counts Through an Average Rounded to the Nearest Non-negative Integer and its Theoretical & Practical Effects: Introduction

 \section{Introduction}

-The need to study the effects of rounding is appreciated more naturally in the realm of continuous random variables.
-For example, children occipito-frontal circumference measures, which are important markers of cerebral development, are customarily recorded to the nearest centimeter and such rounding could mask contrasts \citep{wang2013density}.
-Weight may be rounded to the nearest pound, and age rounded to the nearest year. \cite{tricker84} examines the effects of rounding on the first two moments of the probability distribution of a continuous random variable while \cite{tricker1990effect,tricker1998effect} considered the effects of rounding errors on Type I errors, power and R charts. \cite{janson06} looked into the characteristic function, moments and oscillatory behavior of rounded continuous random variables; \cite{paceetal04} investigated the properties of likelihood procedures after decimal point rounding, \cite{wang2013density} suggested rounding errors may affect statistical inference, and \cite{chen2021non} defined non-asymptotic moment bounds for rounded random variables.
-Many of these studies have found that rounded random variables can have similar properties to the true (hidden) random variable counterparts.
-Yet it is unclear how generally good the approximation is.
-Moreover, the exponential growth in data \citep{beath2012finding, rivera2019incorporating, rivera2020principles}, recent tendencies in deep learning to lower precision \citep{rodriguez2018lower,wang2018training,colangelo2018exploration,gupta2015deep}, and development of physically informed machine learning models \citep{raissi2017physics,rao2020physics,hooten2011assessing,wikle2010general} make it paramount to better understand the effects of rounding and truncation error \citep{kutz2013data}.
+Rounding or rounding off typically replaces a number with an approximated value that is hoped to simplify the representation.
+Rounding is commonly applied in the life sciences.
+For example, when measuring occipitofrontal circumference in children (which are important markers of cerebral development), it is recorded to the nearest centimeter, and such a rounding could mask contrasts \citep{wang2013density}.
+Weight may be rounded to the nearest pound, and age rounded to the nearest year.
+The effects of rounding on the first two moments of the probability distribution of a continuous random variable have been previously studied \cite{tricker84}, as well as the effects of rounding errors on Type I errors, power, and R charts \cite{tricker1990effect,tricker1998effect}.
+The characteristic function, moments, and oscillatory behavior of rounded continuous random variables were investigated by \cite{janson06}; \cite{paceetal04} studied the properties of likelihood procedures after decimal point rounding, \cite{wang2013density} suggested rounding errors may affect statistical inference, and \cite{chen2021non} defined non-asymptotic moment bounds for rounded random variables.
+Many of these studies have concluded that rounded random variables can have properties similar to those of true (hidden) random variable counterparts.
+However, it is unclear how generally good the approximation is.
+Moreover, exponential growth in data \citep{beath2012finding, rivera2019incorporating, rivera2020principles}, recent tendencies in deep learning to lower precision \citep{rodriguez2018lower,wang2018training,colangelo2018exploration,gupta2015deep}, and development of physically informed machine learning models \citep{raissi2017physics,rao2020physics,hooten2011assessing,wikle2010general} make it imperative to better understand the effects of rounding and truncation error \citep{kutz2013data}.